axeleroy/gcal-to-ics/README.md

 ### Why doesn't it work with Proton ICS Auto-Importer?

-Due to the limitations of add-ons, [Proton ICS Auto-Importer](https://addons.mozilla.org/firefox/addon/proton-ics-auto-importer/) can only work on direct links to ICS files, and because gCal to ICS does its work after the user has clicked on Google Calendar links, Proton ICS Auto-Importer cannot detect the generated ICS file.
+Due to the limitations of add-ons, [Proton ICS Auto-Importer](https://addons.mozilla.org/firefox/addon/proton-ics-auto-importer/) can only work on direct links to ICS files.
+Because Google Calendar links to ICS does its work after the user has clicked on a link, Proton ICS Auto-Importer cannot detect the generated ICS file.